Science Together 2024–2025

 Project: Holiday Clubs to Assist Transition

-The team are organising a pilot holiday club for children and young people (aged 8-14) with Downs Syndrome.
-Taking place during the May school half term 2025, the pilot aims to provide a holiday club format that mirrors a school day, recruit and train student volunteers to support the delivery of activities and provide health and wellbeing support for the attendees.
-This holiday club pilots a new provision for Downs Syndrome Oxford and the team will be assessing the impact of this model, how it assists with transitions between school holidays and term-time and evaluating opportunities for future rollout across the country.
+The team organised and delivered a pilot holiday club for children and young people (aged 8-14) with Downs Syndrome.
+The club took place during the 2025 May school half term, trialling a holiday club format that mirrors a school day.
+Student volunteers were recruited and trained to support the delivery of activities and provide health and wellbeing support for the attendees.
+The holiday club piloted a new provision for Downs Syndrome Oxford and the team assessed the impact of this model, how it assisted with transitions between school holidays and term-time and evaluated opportunities for future rollout across the county.

 What they do: Provide a supportive learning environment for adults and young people who feel marginalised or excluded in other education settings.
 Students include asylum seekers, refugees, individuals in the care system and those failed by mainstream education.